 Plan: We will model gene regulatory networks at the systems level to study how human variation affects psychiatric diseases.
-Our modeling will include major genomic regulatory elements including enhancers,, andintegrate the genomic variation and single cell data.
+Our modeling will include major genomic regulatory elements (including enhancers) and will integrate genomic variation and single cell data.
 We plan to use a matrix formalism that includes several matrices and vectors: the G matrix denotes the expression of genes in individual tissues.
-We can include all ~20 k protein-coding genes or just biomarker genes for psychiatric diseases.
+We can either include all ~20,000 protein-coding genes or just biomarker genes for psychiatric diseases.
 The T vector represents the expression levels of all TF genes.
 The E matrix represents the genotypes at select eQTLs for all individuals.
-Thus ggene expression canbe mathematically modeled as a function of TF expression and eQTL, which is further expressed as matrix operation: G = R X T + Q X E, where R and Q are two matrices capturing the linear contributions of TF expression and eQTLs to gene expression and X denotes matrix multiplication.
-This formulism can be separately applied to the binding of the TFs to the promoters and enhancers of the target genes, i.e., R = Rpromoter + Renhancer.
-By integrating the data on all individuals, our goal is to estimate the R and Q matrices andfind the conserved and individual-specific network structures, i.e., analyzing the network homogeneity and heterogeneity of R X T and Q X E. We will extend this approach to decompose each tissue into its constituent cell types, with the fractions of the cell types dependent on the genotypes of the individual, denoted by the matrix S. The single-cell RNA-seq data generated in this project will provide cell-type-specific gene expression, denoted by the matrix C. The equation thus becomes: G = C X S = R X T + Q X E. We will estimate S based on G and C by minimizing total error.
+Gene expression can thus be mathematically modeled as a function of TF expression and eQTLs, which is further expressed as matrix operation: G = R X T + Q X E, where R and Q are two matrices capturing the linear contributions of TF expression and eQTLs to gene expression and X denotes matrix multiplication.
+This formulism can be separately applied to the binding of TFs to the promoters and enhancers of their respective target genes (i.e., R = Rpromoter + Renhancer).
+By integrating the data on all individuals, our goal is to estimate the R and Q matrices, and to find the conserved and individual-specific network structures (i.e., by analyzing the network homogeneity and heterogeneity of R X T and Q X E).
+We will extend this approach to decompose each tissue into its constituent cell types, with the fractions of the cell types dependent on the genotypes of the individual, denoted by the matrix S. The single cell RNA-seq data generated in this project will provide cell type-specific gene expression, denoted by the matrix C. The equation thus becomes: G = C X S = R X T + Q X E. We will estimate S based on G and C by minimizing total error.
 Alternatively, we can compute S by pinv(C) X (R X T + Q X E), where pinv(C) is the pseudo-inverse of matrix C, i.e., pinv(C) X C = the identity matrix.
 The final equation reveals that the individual relationship between genotypes (E) and phenotypes (S), and the matrix Q'= pinv(C) X Q quantifies how genotypes affect phenotypes.

 Aim 2.
-Apply analytical methods to the psychENCODE data corpus, integrating data from GTEx, ENCODE, and other consortia, annotating GWAS SNPs associated with psychiatric diseases, prioritizing the discovered regulatory elements for validation, and visualizing all data and annotations in an integrated fashion.
+Apply analytical methods to the PsychENCODE data corpus, integrating data from GTEx, ENCODE, and other consortia, annotating GWAS SNPs associated with psychiatric diseases, prioritizing the discovered regulatory elements for validation, and visualizing all data and annotations in an integrated fashion.